Good day, everyone.

 Well, a new year, a new dream.
 Hopefully by this year, we can finally acquire a way to beat the pandemic, thus making us able to go out safely.

 Safe to assume, all of you have joined, or at least heard about festivals.
-Unless you live in a cave, no offence to those who actually live in a cave though, you are bound to participate, or be exposed to a festival.
+Unless you live in a cave, no offense to those who actually live in a cave though, you are bound to participate, or be exposed to a festival.

 But first, what do festivals mean?